-POLICY N3 Priority species: Conserve and enhance populations of priority species and their habitats, taking particular account of threats, such as disturbance and pollution.
+POLICY N3 Priority species:

+Conserve and enhance populations of priority species and their habitats, taking particular account of threats, such as disturbance and pollution.

 Cannock Chase is nationally and locally important for a range of wildlife, including a number of priority species of conservation concern.
 The selection of Champion species will focus our conservation efforts and help drive nature recovery on Cannock Chase.
-Conservation actions for these species would be delivered through individual Species Action Plans.
-Champion species are species of conservation concern19, characteristic / representative of an important habitat on the Chase, flagship (charismatic or popular), actionable, recordable and an indicator of good quality habitat and environmental changes.
+Conservation actions for these species will be delivered through individual Species Action Plans.
+Champion species are species of conservation concern, characteristic / representative of an important habitat on the Chase, flagship (charismatic or popular), actionable, recordable and an indicator of good quality habitat and environmental changes.
 Some species are vulnerable to persecution and crimes against wildlife.

 - Publish Species Action Plans for 10 Champion Species for the National Landscape, and deliver targeted action where required (Delivery Plan Action No. 4):

-- Small pearl-bordered fritillary butterfly
+- o Small pearl-bordered fritillary butterfly

-- Adder
+- o Adder

-- Nightjar
+- o Nightjar

-- Solitary wasp species of bare ground (TBC)
+- o Solitary wasp species of bare ground

-- Ancient oak trees
+- o Ancient oak trees

-- White-clawed crayfish
+- o White-clawed crayfish

 - o Otter

-- Common redstart
+- o Common redstart

-- Welsh Clearwing
+- o Welsh Clearwing

 - o Brown hare

+- Use appropriate and proportionate responses and enforcement to deter illegal activities on the National Landscape, such as wildlife and heritage crime and anti-social behaviour (Delivery Plan Action No. 27).

+- Rationalise the path/trail network on the Chase to reduce habitat fragmentation and wildlife disturbance (Delivery Plan Action No. 31).

-19 The Natural Environment and Rural Communities Act (2006) Section 41 lists species of principal importance in England.
-These represent England's rarest and most threatened species, considered to be critically endangered, endangered or vulnerable, or with another conservation status/statuses
+The Natural Environment and Rural Communities Act (2006) Section 41 lists species of principal importance in England.
+These represent England's rarest and most threatened species, considered to be critically endangered, endangered or vulnerable, or with another conservation status/statuses.